zakkarry/retraktarr/README.md

 ## Arr Support

-`reTraktarr` supports both [Radarr](https://radarr.video) and [Sonarr](https://sonarr.tv) in sourcing the media to sync to your lists.
+`retraktarr` supports both [Radarr](https://radarr.video) and [Sonarr](https://sonarr.tv) in sourcing the media to sync to your lists.
 You can specify either or both for syncing, as well as filter what should be added with CLI arguments.

-`reTraktarr` will need API access to whichever Arr(s) you intend to use.
+`retraktarr` will need API access to whichever Arr(s) you intend to use.

 ## [Trakt.tv](https://www.trakt.tv) API App Setup